buildingSMART/BCF-XML/Documentation/README.md

 * If the size of the selected components is huge (over 1000 components), alert the user and ask them to reduce the number of selected components.

 #### Visibility
 The `Visibility` element decides which objects are visible and which are hidden.

+Spatial structure containment should not be considered when encoding and applying visibility.
+For example: a hidden `IfcBuildingStorey` does not imply that building elements associated with it via `IfcRelContainedInSpatialStructure` should be hidden as well.

 Element/Attribute | Optional | Description |
 :-----------|:------------|:------------